sebastianczech/learn-oci/README.md

   * Similar vectors - K-nearest neighbors algorithm (KNN)
   * Vector database workflow:
     * Vectors -> Indexing ->  Vector Database -> Querying -> Post Processing
+    * indexing map vectors to a data structure for faster searching, enabling efficient retrieval
+    * indexing structures organize data in a way that optimizes retrieval operations, such as nearest neighbor search, which is commonly used for finding the most similar vectors
+  * cosine distance of 0 -> similar direction
   * examples of DBs:
     * [Faiss](https://github.com/facebookresearch/faiss)
     * [Pinecone](https://www.pinecone.io/)